-Purpose: The legislature created the Public Works Board in partnership with local governments to assist local governments in addressing local infrastructure needs through a dedicated local funding pool, existing as a revolving loan program, to be managed by a citizens’ board comprised of local infrastructure representatives manages the Public Works Board.
+The Legislature created the Public Works Board in partnership with local governments.
+Its task is to assist local governments in addressing local infrastructure needs.
+The Public Works Board operates a revolving loan program funded by a dedicated local funding pool.
+A citizens’ board comprised of local infrastructure representatives manages the Public Works Board.

-Board Responsibilities: The Public Works Board administers four programs; the primary purpose of these programs is to provide assistance to local governments for the planning, financing, and construction, repair, or expansion of their infrastructure.
+The Public Works Board administers four programs.
+The primary purpose of these programs is to provide assistance to local governments with infrastructure:

-Thirteen Board members are appointed by the Governor for four year terms.
+The Governor appoints thirteen Board members for four-year terms.
 Three represent counties, three represent cities, three represent special purpose districts, and four are from the private sector.

 Members are encouraged to attend workshops, conferences, and meetings on behalf of the Board.
 Often members are part of discussion panels at these meetings.
 Members are also offered opportunities to attend training courses that deal with infrastructure issues.

 Kathryn Gardow, PE – Chair – Position #13, General Public